Depending on your document’s status and the current task, you will have to take different steps to modify a document.

 Note: You cannot make edits (such as text updates) to the actual file using annotation tools.
 You must upload a new file.

-- Editing details while preparing a job for review
+- Editing details while preparing a workflow for review

 - Upload a new file while preparing for review